heiswayi/heiswayi.nrird.com/about.md

 #### Site Colophon

-This site is a place I share my thoughts, opinions, reviews, ideas, personal[^2] projects or findings.
+This site is a place I share my thoughts, opinions, reviews, ideas, rantings, personal[^2] projects and findings.
 This site is built with the excellent [Jekyll](http://jekyllrb.com), a static site generator and automatically hosted on [GitHub Pages](https://pages.github.com/).
-The layout of this site (Jekyll theme) is designed or hand-made by me with a passion of simplicity.
+The layout of this site (Jekyll theme) is designed or hand-made by me with a passion for the simplicity.
 The source code for this site is available on [GitHub](http://github.com/heiswayi/heiswayi.github.io) and licensed under [MIT License](http://heiswayi.github.io/mit-license).

 #### Site Disclaimer